weaviate/weaviate-benchmarking/README.md

 Run the following command to spin up Weaviate: `$ docker-compose up weaviate -d`

-Copy the interal IP address and CPU core this machine has.
+Copy the interal IP address and amount of CPU cores this machine has.

 #### Prepare the benchmark machine